AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

     - **Generate history**: Navigates you directly to the Generated history tab listing all the maps with generated outputs for the defined presets.
     - **Publish history**: Navigates you directly to the Published history tab listing all the maps with published output for the defined presets.
-    - **Remame**: Reanames the map collection.
+    - **Rename**: Renames the map collection.

 1. Select **Edit collection** and then select **Add maps**.

     ![Add maps](./images/add-maps-new-collection.png)

 1. Select the desired maps and enable the **Select available translations** toggle to automatically add all available translation copies of that map to the map collection.
-If the map does not have any translation copy, the default language is added to the amp.
+If the map does not have any translation copies, the default language is added to the map.

     ![Select maps](./images/select-maps-new-collection.png)

 1. Select **Add**.

     The map files are listed along with all their available translated copies.
-For maps that do not have any translations, the default language is displayed.
+For maps that do not have any translated copies, the default language is displayed.

     ![Fetch presets](./images/fetch-presets.png)

 1. Select the required maps, or all the listed maps, and then select the **Fetch presets** button to retrieve the available presets for the selected maps.

-    You will see a list of all available presets for the selected maps, grouped under two categories: **Folder profile presets** and **Other presets**. **Folder profile presets** are common to all the selected maps, while **Other presets** are specific to individual maps.
+    You see a list of all available presets for the selected maps, grouped under two categories: **Folder profile presets** and **Other presets**. **Folder profile presets** are common to all the selected maps, while **Other presets** are specific to individual maps.
 For presets under **Other presets**, the associated map is indicated next to the corresponding toggle.

     ![Fetch presets types](./images/fetch-presets-types.png)